Frequently Asked Questions

 No. You do not have to tell your school or employer.
 However, it can be a helpful step where you might benefit from accommodations, particularly in the school context.
 Most educational institutions should have a resource person or special education expert who can discuss the needs of the student, and what support or accommodations might be helpful.

 At work, as unfortunately stigma and misunderstandings around ADHD still exist, it is best to think carefully about who you might discuss your ADHD diagnosis with, and what you might wish to request support with.
 Talk it through with your ADHD therapist or coach before you have the conversation with your employer.
 You can always talk about target symptoms such as trouble with time management or focusing on detail without using the term ADHD.
 Sadly, if you state that you have ADHD too many people, who ought to know better, will think this means you are unreliable, ditsy, unprofessional, and in general not someone you’d want to hire or promote.
 That the direct opposite is true is the reason Dr. Hallowell has spent the past 40 years trying to bring the good and correct news about ADHD to the world.

-You can request a Clinical Evaluation and Diagnosis from us wherever you live.
-After your diagnosis you would need to then have treatment and support within your own country, and we can supply our evaluation for you to take to your physician.
+You can request a consultation from us wherever you live.
+After your consultation, you would need to then have treatment and support within your own country, and we can supply our evaluation for you to take to your physician.
 If you are looking for a second opinion following a diagnosis elsewhere, we can also assist you with this.
 If you have a specific question please email firstname.lastname@example.org

 You can also go online and search for National Non-profit support groups or resource centers for ADHD in your country.
 Many online support groups such as Facebook Adult ADHD groups are international, and you may find members and information about your own country’s ADHD resources.